programminghistorian/ph-submissions/en/drafts/originals/non-english-and-multilingual-text-analysis.md

   - Text can be encoded in different ways, allowing computers to read, transform, and work with its characters.
 Unicode is the most commonly used encoding standard, and was designed to handle text from all of the world’s major writing systems.
 UTF-8 is one of the most common Unicode encodings, and the one that Python defaults to using for text.
 In this tutorial, we will be using UTF-8 by default when we work with our text in Python.
   - Other encodings you may want to be familiar with are ASCII–a subset of Unicode that only contains 128 characters, and doesn’t support scripts outside of standard Latin characters used in English–and other Unicode encodings beyond UTF-8, such as UTF-32.
 For most people’s purposes, however, working within UTF-8 will be sufficient.
 - Right-to-left vs Left-to-right script
-  - Working with scripts that read right-to-left can sometimes pose issues when processing text; there are special libraries that exist to support this (e.g., Arabic Reshaper, written in Python: <https://github.com/mpcabd/python-arabic-reshaper/tree/master>).
+  - Working with scripts that read right-to-left can sometimes pose issues when processing text; there are special libraries that exist to support this (e.g. [Arabic Reshaper](https://github.com/mpcabd/python-arabic-reshaper/tree/master), written in Python).
 - Character-based languages often have properties that are not supported by many existing tools; the way Chinese handles word boundaries, for example, is very different than alphabet-based languages spoken in Europe.
 While there are tools specially made to navigate the properties of these languages, you may have to adjust your approach and workflow to suit the individual needs of the language(s) you are working with.
 - Support from already existing tools for non-English languages is often lacking, but is improving in quality with the introduction of a greater quantity of high quality models for processing other languages.
 Still, many tutorials and tools you encounter will default to or emphasize English-language compatibility in their approaches.
 - Detecting and engaging with the different languages in a single text is another issue that can be difficult to navigate, but we’ll go through some simple examples of how to do this in this tutorial.
 In your own work, it’s always best to thorough think through an approach before applying your methods to the text, considering how that approach suits your personal research or project-based needs.
 Being flexible and open to changing your workflow as you go is also helpful.